MohsenAslan/Simple-Audio-Player/README.md

 ---

 ## 🏁 License
-This project was created for educational purposes under the **Faculty of Computers and Artificial Intelligence, Cairo University**, as part of **CS251 – Software Engineering I** coursework.
+This project was created for educational purposes under the **Faculty of Computers and Artificial Intelligence, Cairo University**, as part of **CS213 – OOP** coursework.

 ---